hanezu/hanezu.github.io/posts/_posts/2018-01-15-Gas-Limit-Error-when-deploy-Truffle-project-on-Private-Network.md

  it does not have enough gas to deploy the contract.
 When it does deploy the contract but used up its gas so it cannot **save** the contract (I guess), it will raise `Error: The contract code couldn't be stored, please check your gas amount.` In both cases, we should set a higher gas limit.

 In this way, we can use binary search to find out the appropriate gas limit that pass the `truffle deploy`.

+When the deployment succeeds, we can check the Blocks or Transactions panel in Ganache, where we can find the gas used during deployment.
+The gas used should be a bit lower than the appropriate gas limit you just found.

 ## Private Network